Meet Our Team

 Our Support Staff

 Jillian was born and raised in Denver, Colorado.
 After high school, Jillian moved to Paris, France to work as a jeune fille au pair (nanny).
 There she pursued her French studies at the Sorbonne and fell in love with the French language and culture.
 Upon returning to Colorado, Jillian attended the University of Colorado at Denver where she earned a bachelor’s degree with double major concentrations in French and International Studies.
 She also holds a D.A.L.F (Diplôme approfondi de langue française) from the French Ministry of Education.
 Jillian worked in elementary schools as a paraprofessional before beginning her career in business operations.
-She lives in Wheat Ridge with her husband and two kids.
+She lives in the Denver area with her husband and two kids.
 As a family, they love camping and traveling.

 Thomas De Miniac